smustafa75/moduleexample/README.md

     - 01 IAM Policy
 - 02 EC2 instances

-Upon completion, the script automatically install HTTP into EC2 insatnces and start the service.
+Once completed, the script will automatically install HTTP into EC2 insatnces and start the service.
-Once completed, you will see EC2 metrics in CloudWatch within 10 minutes.
+You will see EC2 metrics in CloudWatch within 10 minutes.
+The **tfvars** files is added as text, use it as desired.